drhelius/demo-emulator/README.md

 Requirements
 ------------

-Before you start make sure you have Go installed and ready to build applciations: https://golang.org/doc/install
+Before you start, make sure you have Go installed and ready to build applications: https://golang.org/doc/install

 Once you have a working Go environment you'll need to install the following dependecies: